The challenge of ethnic wealth inequalities:

 Project description

-- To provide evidence on how wealth inequality between and within ethnic groups has changed over time and to untangle the relative role of the labour supply, income, household composition and wealth portfolio structure and other factors in driving the change in ethnic wealth disparities;
+- how wealth inequality between and within ethnic groups has changed over time and to untangle the relative role of the labour supply, income, household composition and wealth portfolio structure and other factors in driving the change in ethnic wealth disparities;

-- To produce evidence on how wealth inequality and housing wealth inequality in particular unfolds over the life-course and how this differs for different birth cohorts of each ethnic group and by cohort of arrival in the UK; to determine the relative role of intra- and intergenerational processes in explaining ethnic wealth disparities as they evolve with age;
+- how wealth inequality and housing wealth inequality in particular unfolds over the life-course and how this differs for different birth cohorts of each ethnic group and by cohort of arrival in the UK; to determine the relative role of intra- and intergenerational processes in explaining ethnic wealth disparities as they evolve with age.

 Duration: March 2024 to March 2025